bradyep/NewsFeedsFYI/README.md

 ## Installation

-* The `sqlite3` may have to be manually installed by itself.
+* `sqlite3` may have to be manually installed by itself.

 ## Usage